cnti-testcatalog/testsuite/CNF_CONFORMANCE_YML_USAGE.md

 `release_name: privileged-coredns`

-This is used by the CNF-Conformance suite to interact with the Helm release / installation of the CNF being tested and find meta-data about the CNF.
+This is used by the CNF-Testsuite to interact with the Helm release / installation of the CNF being tested and find meta-data about the CNF.

 For example, the [rolling_update](https://github.com/cncf/cnf-testsuite/blob/96cee8cefc9a71e62e971f8f4abad56e5db59866/src/tasks/configuration_lifecycle.cr#L156) test uses the helm release_name to fetch the docker image name and tag of the CNF so it can preform a rolling update.
 [See: rolling_update test](https://github.com/cncf/cnf-testsuite/blob/96cee8cefc9a71e62e971f8f4abad56e5db59866/src/tasks/configuration_lifecycle.cr#L179)